Community for New Direction Youth Services!

 Future Opportunities Created for Urban Students (FOCUS)

 Every Friday night for 32 weeks each year, you’ll find 30 high school students from around Columbus at CND’s East Office, completing an evidence-based curriculum called Winning Futures.
-The curriculum prepares the students for the job force and higher education, and even comes with a paycheck for those who attend: students receive a $50 stipend every two weeks through funding from the Columbus Department of Recreation and Parks.
+The curriculum prepares the students for the job force and higher education, and even comes with a paycheck for those who attend: students receive a $50 stipend every two weeks through funding from the City of Columbus, Ohio, Department of Education.
 In addition, key leaders and business professionals present winning career options through the FOCUS Speakers Bureau each month and the students participate in a local college tour.

 For over ten years, thanks to funding from the State of Ohio OMHAS, 250 Reynoldsburg Middle School, Reynoldsburg High School and East High School students receive individualized mentoring and complete the FOCUS curriculum.
 CND staff and retired volunteers provide the mentorship.
 Guidance counselors, teachers, and staff recommend the students.